tl-its-umich-edu/my-learning-analytics/README.md

 `VIEWS_DISABLED` is the comma delimited list of views to disable (default empty).
 The expected name of the view is the same as the view's column name in the `course_view_option` table.
 For example `VIEWS_DISABLED=show_resources_accessed,show_grade_distribution` will disable both the Resources Accessed and Grade Distribution views.

 'myla_grading_type' is a field in the 'course' table that can either be 'Percent' or 'Point'.
-This specifies how the grades should be displayed on the Assignment Planning and Grade Distribution views.
+This specifies how the grades should be displayed in the different views in MyLA.

 Note that by default all views are enabled when a course is added.